-If you step off the elevator and you engulfed with the smell of cat urine, dirty laundry, shawarma, or even smoke, you should accept the fact that any odd or evil odor is probably permanent.
-Don’t assume that the smell is temporary and if you’re genuinely heartbroken; revisit the building several more times and let your nose decide.
+If you step off the elevator and you are engulfed with the smell of cat urine, dirty laundry, shawarma, or even smoke, you should accept the fact that any odd or evil odor is probably permanent.
+However, don’t assume that the smell is temporary, and if you’re genuinely heartbroken, revisit the building several more times and let your nose decide.

 A dark, filthy basementA dark, filthy basement

-Basements are generally creepy but add a bunch of trash, a few dark corners, and 100 years worth of filth, and you’ll feel like you’ve stepped onto the set of a horror flick.
-Stay away–– who knows what’s living in that underground space, or what’s died there.
-Besides, the condition of the basement is usually pretty telling, often a window into how the remainder of the building is maintained.
+Basements are generally creepy but add a bunch of trash, a few dark corners, and 100 years’ worth of filth, and you’ll feel like you’ve stepped onto the set of a horror flick.
+So stay away–– who knows what’s living in that underground space or what’s died there.
+Besides, the basement condition is usually pretty telling, often a window into how the remainder of the building is maintained.

 A hidden assessmentA hidden assessment